How would you like cleaning supplies that have a dual purpose? Read on to find out more!

 I found this one at At Home and love the natural wood handle, the twine for hanging, and that it’s got grey accents.

-I’m waiting until my current plastic dust pan wears out, and then I’ll look into finding a new one that looks more vintage like this one from Zara.
+I’m waiting until my current plastic dust pan wears out, and then I’ll look into finding a new one that looks more vintage like this one pictured below from Zara.
+This exact one seems to be out of stock, but I saw a cute option on Amazon that was very similar.

 This is another one from Martha Stewart’s laundry room.